 Also, it is important to know that persons who have applied for the above mentioned situations prior to the DOMA decision may file for a review of the application.

-Persons interested in further details on this subject are invited to contact our Miami immigration lawyer, who can assist LGBT foreign nationals to obtain the most suitable type of visa.
+Persons interested in further details on this subject are invited to contact our US immigration lawyer, who can assist LGBT foreign nationals to obtain the most suitable type of visa.
 We will also answer your questions on how to obtain a residence permit in USA.